gcp-clouddeploy-ecosystem/deploy-clouddeploy/README.md

 There are a few ways to authenticate this action.
 A service account will be needed with the following roles:

-- Cloud Run Admin (`roles/run.admin`):
+- Cloud Deploy Admin (`roles/cloudeploy.admin`):
-  - Can create, update, and delete services.
+  - Can create, update, and delete pipelines.
+  - Approved pipeline executions
   - Can get and set IAM policies.

 This service account needs to a member of the `Compute Engine default service account`,